 Covering A2 Lucerne South

-Parallel study contract in a selective procedure (test planning), 2023
+Parallel study contract in selective procedure (test planning), 2023, in further processing (in-depth study)

 The development of the greater Lucerne South area is characterized by multiple relationships between settlements and transport infrastructures.
 In recent decades, this has led to a specific form of urbanity that differs from both core cities and rural areas.
 Lucerne South is currently experiencing an accelerated urbanization process, which manifests itself, among other things, in conflicts arising between the A2 freeway and the settlement area.